savbell/whisper-writer/DESIGN.md

         - OutputManager: Handles output operations specific to the profile
         - StreamingResultHandler: Manages streaming results (for streaming mode only)
       - Associated with a specific activation shortcut
-      - Maintains its state (IDLE, RECORDING, TRANSCRIBING, STREAMING)
+      - Maintains its state (IDLE, RECORDING, TRANSCRIBING)
       - Configurable for streaming or non-streaming transcription mode
       - Handles all result processing internally